k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 Some database management systems (such as Oracle) support automatic generation of **audit files**.
 These files record activities within the database by tracking executed SQL queries, user logins, schema changes, privilege escalations, and other events.
 An audit file can be used for creating an input SQL file for the plugin analysis.
 However, the audit file must first be transformed to remove all information except the SQL queries.
 This transformation can be done by creating a Broadway flow in your project, which converts the file to the required format.

 This plugin is useful when a source does not have predefined foreign key constraints.
-Note that this plugin is inactive by default and must be activated via Discovery Pipeline if needed.
+Note that this plugin is inactive by default and must be activated via the Discovery Pipeline if needed.

 #### Matching Rules